 What we have to understand about conflict is that it is a natural part of human interaction.
 Every one of us has a point of view that may be similar to or very different from other people.
 When it is different from other people we naturally are in conflict with their point of view.
 The trick is not to get upset about a different point of view but to examine it and see if it has some merit.
 In doing so you might find that you have overlooked some aspect of the problem and need to revise your own position.
-In other words do not be pedantic or righteous about your own point of view.
+In other words do not be pedantic or Student Study Guide: RIICOM301E Communicate Information V2020.1 P a g e | 40 righteous about your own point of view.
 Have an open mind and enter into a discussion with the expectation that your ideas will be challenged.